Chapter 9:

 [Amala, message me when you’re able to!
 I know things have been difficult, but the execs upstairs are making a lot of noise lately.
 If you need more time off, I’ll cover for you, but YOU will have to submit the request!]
 The message marked read went unanswered.
 It’d come through at a little past midnight, just minutes before she planned to move.

 Her chest heaved, and hands shook, trying to focus on the words before her eyes.
-Thoughts of her friends, those happy memories from a different time and place, they became harder and harder with each breath to recall!
-All the smiles and laughs being smeared with dark intentions of those who ruined her sanctuary, stole it from her, and the hands of justice just glanced over!
-Alone she stood, the only thing backing her, the comfort knowing that she’d defend that warmth for any child, and keep it from being snuffed out by those with dark intentions.
+Thoughts of her friends, those happy memories from a different time and place became harder and harder with each breath to grasp!
+All the smiles and laughs were smeared by twisted desires of those who ruined her sanctuary; robbed her, and the hands of justice simply glanced over!
+Alone Amala stood; her only comfort knowing that she’d defend that warmth for others, keeping it from being snuffed out by those with dark intentions.

 “Hm?
 Who’s that?”
 One asked, as he reached for the gun in his waistband!

 “Some kid?
-Yo kid, get the fuck out of here!
-What do you think you’re doing?!”
+Yo, kid, get the fuck out of here!”
 The other man approached!
 He felt no fear as he easily stood more than a foot taller than the figure cloaked in purple sweats.
-“Didn’t I say to get-”
+“Didn’t I say to get—”

-Before another word could be uttered, the man fell to his knees, his view no longer resting on the small person before him, but on his partner!
-Confused, his attempts to speak came across as garbled chocking, as his neck had been broken, and his head sat backwards on his body!
+Before another word could be uttered, the man fell to his knees, his view no longer resting on the small person before him, but on his partner behind!
+Confused, any attempt to speak was unable to pass through a twisted esophagus!
+His head sat backwards on his body atop a broken neck!

 Stunned at what he’d seen, the partner grabbed his gun, but Amala’s purple haze shoot at him like a firehose!
-The force of the telekinetic smoke blasted the man off his feet, sending him head over heels, slamming the back of skull onto the ground and splitting it open!
+The force of the telekinetic smoke blasted the man head over heels, slamming the back of his skull onto the ground and splitting it open!

 Placing her fingers across the brim of the window; she could pull it open, but the noise would’ve likely brought the men’s attention upward.
 Focusing her telekinesis, Amala used the haze to grab a hold of the shutter at the front and rattled it!